Helperbird/website/src/pages/features/text-to-speech.md

 url: features/text-to-speech/
 ---

+## Summary

 Sit back, press play, and have your news, emails, or news read aloud to you.

-## Tell me more about this feature

-Not sure how to pronounce a word?
-Highlight the word, and Helperbird will pronounce it out loud with the customizable text to speech options.

-Having a section of text like a paragraph spoken out to you in different dialects makes web pages more accessible.
+Get the best text to speech extension for Chrome, Firefox, Edge or iPad to enhance your online reading experience.

+Our extension uses advanced TTS technology to convert any web page to speech.
+Easy to use and customize, it's the perfect tool for anyone looking to improve their reading experience online.
+Try it now for free!

+## Benefits

+- Improves reading speed and comprehension.
+- Convenient for people with visual impairments or reading difficulties.
+- Allows for multitasking while still being able to consume written content
+- Can help users save time by listening to articles instead of reading them
+- Can help with language learning by listening to written text in foreign languages.

 ## Features

-Advanced text to speech reader with a human-like voice.
+- Advanced text to speech reader with a human-like voice.
-Ultimate language and voice choice.
+- Over 10 different natual human voices.
+- 30+ voices to choose from.
+- Supports 109 languages.
+- Adjust pitch.
+- Adjust volume.
+- Adjust speed.
-Supports web pages, documents and pdfs.
+- Supports web pages, documents and pdfs.
 Listen to your content from any device.
-Over 40 different natual human voices.
-Adjust pitch.
-Adjust volume.
-Adjust speed.
+- Pick a highlight color.

 ## How it helps?